 The Bearded Warrior, or Qiu Ranke Zhuan, written by Du Guangting (850 — 933), is one of the most popular Wuxia stories among ancient novels about Three Heroes during the chaotic era of the transition from Sui to Tang Dynasties.

 Qiu Ranke, an ambitious, rich, and brave martial artist, encountered and befriended two heroes one day.

 Hongfu was a daughter of a former general but fell low as a courtesan serving in a powerful statesman's mansion after her father was assassinated.
 One day, after seeing an intelligent young man who gave an insightful speech, she escaped from the mansion and decided to be with this man forever.

 This young man named Li Jing (571 — 649) was moved by Hongfu and fell in love with her.

 Beautiful, Smart, and Wuxia Heroic Hongfu, Drawn by Zhijiantang.

-Three of them highly appreciated each other's talent, ambition, and courage.
-Together, they traveled around and helped others, and were respected as the "Three Heroes of the Wind and Dust".
+They highly appreciated each other's talent, ambition, and courage.
+Together, they traveled around, helped others, and were respected as the "Three Heroes of the Wind and Dust".

-Li Jing became one of the greatest marshals in the history of China, who contributed significantly to assisting Li Shimin in unifying the nation and building the Tang Dynasty (618 — 907), and lived a happy life with his love Hongfu.
+Li Jing became one of the most excellent marshals in the history of China, who contributed significantly to assisting Li Shimin in unifying the nation and building the Tang Dynasty (618 — 907), and lived a happy life with his love Hongfu.